azriel91/peace/doc/src/technical_concepts/state/logical_state.md

         It incurs mental effort to always cater for `src` not being available &ndash; i.e. implementing an item spec would need knowledge beyond itself.

-    2. the `peace` framework defaults to not running `state_current_fn` for items that have a logical dependency on things that `ApplyOpSpec::check` returns `ExecRequired`
+    2. the `peace` framework defaults to not running `state_current_fn` for items that have a logical dependency on things that `ApplyFns::check` returns `ExecRequired`

         For this to work, when `StateCurrentFn::try_exec` is requested, `peace` will:

-        1. For each non-parent item, run `StateCurrentFn`, `StateDesiredFn`, `StateDiffFn`, and `ApplyOpSpec::check`.
+        1. For each non-parent item, run `StateCurrentFn`, `StateDesiredFn`, `StateDiffFn`, and `ApplyFns::check`.
-        2. If `ApplyOpSpec::check` returns `OpCheckStatus::ExecNotRequired`, then successor items can be processed as well.
+        2. If `ApplyFns::check` returns `OpCheckStatus::ExecNotRequired`, then successor items can be processed as well.

     3. `StateCurrentFn` could return `Result<Option<Status>, E>`: